KaleKaran/EST-SEM-REPLICA/README.md

 ```

 ## Guide
-- If you want to Run a quick test you can run: 20_Q TEST_UI_Ver.py

-- And for the whole QB: Whole_QB_UI.py

-- Also if you want to give test based on chapter you can run specfic chapters.py file
+- If you want to give test based on chapter you can run specfic chpX.py file